raphael-susewind/india-religion-politics/orid/README.md

-ac_name_14 | Name of that assembly segment, as assigned by the Election Commission in 2014 ac_reserved_14 | Reservation status of that assembly segment, as assigned by the Election Commission in 2014 booth_id_14 | ID code of the polling booth, as assigned by the Election Commission in 2014
+ac_name_14 | Name of that assembly segment, as assigned by the Election Commission in 2014 ac_reserved_14 | Reservation status of that assembly segment, as assigned by the Election Commission in 2014 booth_id_14 | ID code of the polling booth, as assigned by the Election Commission in 2014 booth_name_14 | Name of the polling booth as listed on the cover sheet of the electoral rolls of 2014 address_14 | Address of the polling booth as listed on the cover sheet of the electoral rolls of 2014 district_14 | District into which this booth falls as listed on the cover sheet of the electoral rolls of 2014 division_14 | Sub division into which this booth falls as listed on the cover sheet of the electoral rolls of 2014 tehsil_14 | Tehsil into which this booth falls as listed on the cover sheet of the electoral rolls of 2014 block_14 | Development block into which this booth falls as listed on the cover sheet of the electoral rolls of 2014 thana_14 | Police station under whose jurisdiction this booth falls as listed on the cover sheet of the electoral rolls of 2014 panchayat_14 | Gram panchayat into which this booth falls as listed on the cover sheet of the electoral rolls of 2014 village_14 | Village / main road / colony into which this booth falls as listed on the cover sheet of the electoral rolls of 2014 parts_14 | 'Parts' (usually streets) covered by this booth as listed on the cover sheet of the electoral rolls of 2014 pincode_14 | Pincode of this booth as listed on the cover sheet of the electoral rolls of 2014

 ## Processing

+I am grateful to Sitansu Mahapatra of Datameet, who [translated from Odiya](https://groups.google.com/forum/#!topic/datameet/v44lyhPwzgA) for me.
+Thank you!

 The original entries for this table stem mostly from the various processing scripts of other tables.
 They are then compressed using compress.pl on an otherwise complete dataset SQLite file (this is the reason why combined.sql is split into combined-a.sql and combined-b.sql - so that compress.pl can be run in between if necessary).
-In other words: whenever any changes or additions happen to the dataset that concerns ID matching and integration, this script has to be re-run, and its output gujid.sql incorporated into the table.
-If you are just downloading the whole dataset, though, this comes with the current version of gujid.sql, which is automatically run at the right place by subsequently running combined-a.sql and combined-b.sql.
+In other words: whenever any changes or additions happen to the dataset that concerns ID matching and integration, this script has to be re-run, and its output orid.sql incorporated into the table.
+If you are just downloading the whole dataset, though, this comes with the current version of orid.sql, which is automatically run at the right place by subsequently running combined-a.sql and combined-b.sql.
 So you should be fine...

 One thing was added directly in here, though: